French mortgage bank bailout may cost Hollande

 The daily Le Monde highlighted the irony with a cartoon showing Hollande rescuing a drowning CIF banker while recalling his campaign mantra that "my adversary is the world of finance ... but I don't like seeing people suffer".

-With a mortgage market share of 3.5 percent and assets of 33 billion euros (26.1 billion pounds), analysts said CIF's troubles were easily contained and specific to the bank's reliance on market funding, rather than to the quality of its assets.
+With a mortgage market share of 3.5 percent and assets of 33 billion euros ($41.60 billion), analysts said CIF's troubles were easily contained and specific to the bank's reliance on market funding, rather than to the quality of its assets.

 Financial market players said France's sovereign bond yields are unlikely to come under pressure from the debt guarantees, set to cover up to 20 billion euros of CIF debt.